 WATCH EPISODE 5

 In Episode 4 of the Clinical Mindfulness Series, Amie Summers, parent, therapist, and mindfulness practitioner, shares about her evolving mindfulness journey as a parent and as a professional.

-Amie will share resources she has found to be particularly supportive during her “stops and starts,” as well as reflections on mindfulness and family life - how what seemed like a solo meditation practice has now become an invitation to her children to join in family connection through mindfulness practice.
-The conversation on the challenge and creativity of adapting mindfulness practice to family, and family to practice, will give hope and encouragement to all of us who engage the process of developing a more mindful and enjoyable life.JOIN US LIVE!
+Amie brings resources she has found to be particularly supportive during the “stops and starts” in her meditation journey, her work with children, and reflections on mindfulness and family life -- how what seemed like a solo meditation practice has now become an invitation to her children to join in family connection through mindfulness practice.
+The conversation gives hope and encouragement to all of us who engage the process of developing a more mindful and enjoyable life.WATCH EPISODE 4